justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     public static final String NAME = "example-step";
 ```

-> We must give the checkout step a name, which should be a unique value so that Liferay Commerce can distinguish your new step from other existing steps.
+> We must give the checkout step a name, which should be a unique value so that Liferay Commerce can distinguish your new checkout step from other existing checkout steps.
 >
-> The `commerce.checkout.step.order` value indicates how far into the checkout process the step will appear.
+> The `commerce.checkout.step.order` value indicates how far into the checkout process the checkout step will appear.
 For example, the [shipping method checkout step](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/ShippingMethodCommerceCheckoutStep.java) has a value of 20; giving our checkout step a value of 21, then, will ensure that it appears immediately after the shipping method step.

 ### Implement the `CommerceCheckoutStep` Interface